tihicselma/tictactoe/README.md

 # TicTacToe

 # Users can:
--Choose what game mode they want to play
+- Choose what game mode they want to play
--Play one against the other
+- Play one against the other
--Play against an AI
+- Play against an AI

 ### About the project: